-- Placement of a soil cover system to allow for restricted-residential use of the site.
-The cover will consist either of the structures such as buildings, pavement, sidewalks comprising the site development, or a soil cover consisting of a minimum of two feet of soil meeting the regulatory requirements for restricted residential site use.
+- Placement of a cover system to allow for restricted-residential use of the site consisting either of the structures such as buildings, pavement, sidewalks comprising the site development or a soil cover.
+Where the soil cover is required it will be a minimum of two feet of soil meeting the requirements for restricted residential use.
 The soil cover will be placed over a demarcation layer, with the upper layer of soil of sufficient quality to maintain a vegetation layer;

-- Institutional Controls including a Environmental Easement with restrictions on groundwater use and Site use to restricted-residential;
+- Restrictions on groundwater use and Site use to restricted-residential;

-- Excavation Work Plan to assure that future intrusive activities and soil/fill handling at the Site are completed in a safe and environmentally responsible manner.
+- Excavation Work Plan to assure that future intrusive activities and soil/fill handling at the Site are completed in a safe and environmentally responsible manner; and

-Testing excavated soil with a Photoionic Dectector (PID), metering
+Testing excavated soil with a Photoionic Detector (PID), metering

 the soil for any possible Volatile Organic Compounds (VOC).